 Years of Experience

-Those with one to four years of experience at the company can expect to make $55K per year on average.
+Workers who have been with the company for more than one year but less than five can make $55K per year on average.
 Respondents who have been working for five to nine years make approximately $75K annually on average.
-The largest slice of the Citibank workforce (32 percent) has been working for 10-19 years and earns, on average, around $92K per year.
+Broken down by tenure, the largest share of Citibank employees (32 percent) have 10-19 years of experience and earn $92K per year on average.

-When it comes to location, the highest average paycheck ($99K annually) can be spotted in New York, N.Y.; Dallas, Texas ($87K), Irving, Texas (about $82K), and Tampa, Fla. ($69K) are the next top-paying cities.
-On the lower end is Buffalo, N.Y. at approximately $45K.
-Within the company, workers earn the highest salaries (an average of about $85K per year) in New York.
+When it comes to location, the highest average paycheck ($99K annually) can be spotted in New York, N.Y.; Dallas, Texas (around $87K), Irving, Texas ($82K), and Tampa, Fla. (about $69K) are the next top-paying cities.
+On the lower end is Buffalo, N.Y. at around $45K.
+By state, the highest pay levels are found in New York, where the average Citibank employee makes approximately $85K per year.

 Certifications and Degrees

 Salaries approach $148K annually for Licensed Lawyers; non-accredited workers make much less.
 Acquiring certification to be a Project Management Professional is rewarded with median pay of about $122K per year.
 It pays to have a Master of Science (MS), Computer Science (CS) at Citibank — these employees make the most at $157K annually.

 The highest-paying skill in this position seems to be Project Management; individuals who report it as part of the repertoire have a median income of $84K per year.
 Folks here also tend to know Data Analysis; on the survey, nearly one-seventh of workers named it in their skills portfolios.
 Many workers are also familiar with Customer Service, Microsoft Excel, and Banking.